Woolworths (United Kingdom): 1920s–1930s

-After the First World War, the company continued to expand with the opening of further branches.
+Following the First World War, the company continued to expand with the opening of further branches.
 By 1923, there were 130 branches, and William Lawrence Stephenson (1880–1963) became managing director.
 He implemented a strategy of major expansion, with the company buying or building freehold properties.
 Many of the shops had distinctive faience tiled art deco frontages.
 The expansion was funded entirely out of earnings and without any borrowing or further capitalisation.
 The 400th branch, at Southport, Lancashire, opened on 12 July 1930, and the company was floated on the London Stock Exchange in 1931.
 The US parent company reduced its holding in the company to 51.7% at that time.
 In 1934, the 600th shop was opened, in Wallington in Surrey.

 1940s–1950s

 Expansion was effectively suspended between 1940 and 1950, owing to the Second World War and post-war restrictions, but then resumed.
 The 800th branch, at Wilton Road, Victoria, London, opened in September 1953.

 A shop was opened in Kingston in Jamaica in 1954.
 This was followed in 1959 by one in Salisbury in Southern Rhodesia (now Harare, Zimbabwe); its layout was based on that of a shop in Guildford.
 Woolworth also operated shops in Barbados, Trinidad and Tobago, and the West Indies.

 On 22 May 1958, the 1,000th branch (known as "Portslade" to distinguish it from the existing Hove branch) opened in Boundary Road, Hove.
 The peak of 1,141 branches was reached in the late 1960s.
 From then until the US parent sold out in 1982, a number of branches were closed and sold, and at the time that ownership shifted to the UK, there were about 1,000 branches.